 A woman in a shiny satin jacket and pastel scarf poses with her eyes closed, showing purple eye makeup and a tattoo on her hand, with a blurred pink and yellow background.

-The Deep End Cafe & Gallery, founded by Poet & Educator Oceania Cavazos, is a brand and business cultivated by the hands, hearts and minds of so many influential people and groups.
+The Deep End Cafe & Gallery, founded by Latinx Poet & Educator Oceania Cavazos, is a brand and business cultivated by the hands, hearts and minds of so many influential people and groups.
 Oceania describes her motivation behind the brand saying, “My father went to prison when I was 8 leaving my mother alone to raise me.
 She use to always say that it takes a village.
 While she struggled with addiction for many years, she still made sure to nurture her relationships with people so as to offer me a community of safety and care.
 I was blessed to be loved and at the same time felt the extreme pressure to succeed.
 I felt the responsibility to lift my loved ones and caretakers out of poverty and write a more empowering narrative for people born into difficult circumstances with little to no resources.
 Along the way, there have been times where I felt I was drowning.
 My community always reminds me that there is life in the deep end and under pressure is where diamonds are made.
 That is why I named the cafe & gallery “The Deep End”.
 I want this space to respect and uplift all of the triumphant, tragic and heroic stories from people and artists in the deep end of life.
 I want this space to be a place where people under pressure can feel relieved knowing that there is a village for them here.
 It’s a place where we can validate and remind one another that our stories and creative contributions are worth being revered.”
-At The Deep End Cafe & Gallery, you will witness a diverse curation of featured events and artists on a consistent basis while enjoying unique volcanic coffee beverages and delicious healthy smoothie options.
+At The Deep End Cafe & Gallery, you will witness a diverse curation of featured events and artists on a consistent basis while enjoying unique volcanic coffee beverages, the best chai and matcha tea in town, delicious healthy smoothie and juice options and impressive cocktails/mocktails.
 No matter who you are or where you are from, The Deep End Cafe & Gallery is a visit you must make for unforgettable experiences, impactful art and hand crafted beverages that make your soul happy.

 our coffee story